 - Assist in public health activities such as tracking diseases or medical devices.

 - Inform authorities to protect victims of abuse or neglect.

-- Inform coroners, medical examiners, and funeral directors of information necessary for them to fulfill their duties.
+- Inform coroners, medical examiners and funeral directors of information so they may fulfill their duties.

 - Facilitate organ and tissue donation or procurement.

 - Avert a serious threat to health or safety.

 - Assist in specialized government functions such as national security, intelligence and protective services.